Just-Some-Bots/MusicBot/_docs/installing/debian.md

 cd MusicBot

 # Install dependencies
-sudo -H python3.5 -m pip install --upgrade pip sudo -H python3.5 -m pip install --upgrade -r requirements.txt
+sudo -H python3.8 -m pip install --upgrade pip sudo -H python3.8 -m pip install --upgrade -r requirements.txt
 ~~~

 After this, you can find a folder called `MusicBot` inside your home directory.
-[Configure]({{ site.baseurl }}/using/configuration) it, and then run `./run.sh` to start the bot.
+[Configure]({{ site.baseurl }}/using/configuration) it, and then run `bash ./run.sh` to start the bot.